kmartyn30/Credit-Risk-Analysis/README.md

    Jill requested data preperation, statisical reasoning and machine learning applied to a credit report.
 The Purpose of this analysis was determine the credit risk inbalance classifications using different techniques to train, evaluate loans which were to reflected the good verse riskyloans.
    It was advised to use credit dataset from a lending sevice company called LendingClub, to use various algorithms within the datasets to predict credit risk.
 Now, recomendation on if the predictive credit risk will be implemented within this evaluation.

+Part one of this analysis was based on the credit risk of resampling with several algorithms.
 Sample of the following data set:
    ![2022-11-22 13 27 43](https://user-images.githubusercontent.com/107796290/203392959-c16b1837-5ca0-4cf8-b90f-f66f7eaf256b.png)

    To begin the resampling  of the data training we will use the algorithms to resample the data to make presictions and evaulate the model's performances.